parrondo/finmarketpy/README.md

 trading part of that library.
 However, I've totally rewritten the API to make it much cleaner and easier to use, as well as having many new features.
 It requires the libraries, which I've written chartpy (for charts) and findatapy (for loading market data) to function.

+* Using findatapy, you can download market data easily from Bloomberg, Quandl, Yahoo etc
+* Using chartpy, you can choose to have results displayed in matplotlib, plotly or bokeh by changing single keyword!

 Points to note:
 * Please bear in mind at present finmarketpy is currently a highly experimental alpha project and isn't yet fully documented